 Encinal Zone: The Encinal Zone is located roughly 2.5km southeast of the recently identified Raya Tembrillo Zone, and roughly 1km south of the El Porvenir zone.
 Hole CB5 intersected a highly altered breccia pipe containing fragments of stockwork veining and porphyry mineralisation across which 15 meters returned 1.63 g/t Au and 0.12% Cu.
 The breccia pipe occurs in a large alteration zone, IP chargeability high and magnetics low which has not been tested to depth.
 On June 19, 2017, Almadex announced that a new area of exposed stockwork quartz veining and gold mineralisation had been identified in the Encinal Zone.
 On June 29, 2017, Almadex announced the results of initial drilling on this exposed stockwork (Hole EC-17-025) which returned results including 34.47 metres grading 0.73 g/t Au and 0.20% Cu.
-Almadex is currently following up these results with some additional drilling at Encinal.
+Almadex is reviewing the data gathered to date at Encinal to prioritize further drill targets.

 Norte Zone: The Norte Zone is located approximately 2.0km north of the Raya Tembrillo zone and approximately 3.5km north-northwest of the Encinal zone.
 Drilling at the Norte Zone in 2016 and 2017 has resulted in the highest grade intersections to date at the El Cobre project, including 114.6 metres grading 1.33 g/t Au and 0.48% Cu (Hole EC17-018, see press release of April 5, 2017), 80.5 metres grading 1.34 g/t Au and 0.46% Cu (Hole EC16-012, see press release of October 24, 2016), and 70.45 metres grading 2.32 g/t Au and 0.59% Cu (Hole EC17-026, see press release of July 25, 2017).
 Since the Norte Zone discovery, Almadex has been carrying out a systematic drill campaign to define this target.
-Future Norte drilling will focus on defining the high grade zone now emerging from the Norte drill program.
+Future Norte drilling will focus on defining the high grade zone now emerging from the Norte drill program, as well as more detailed drilling with the objective of defining a resource.

-In addition to the above, several anomalous areas remain untested by drilling, including the Villa Rica Zone, a roughly 2.5 kilometre by 1 kilometre area defined by a strong north-northwest trending magnetic-chargeability high, an associated copper-gold soil geochemical anomaly, and significant outcrop, float, and channel sample assays.
+In addition to the above, several anomalous areas either remain untested by drilling or have only seen drilling commence very recently, including the Villa Rica Zone, a roughly 2.5 kilometre by 1 kilometre area defined by a strong north-northwest trending magnetic-chargeability high, an associated copper-gold soil geochemical anomaly, and significant outcrop, float, and channel sample assays.

-During the six months ended June 30, 2017, the Company incurred a total of \$1,372,025 (June 30, 2016 - \$640,452) exploration costs with respect to the El Cobre property.
+During the nine months ended September 30, 2017, the Company incurred a total of \$463,217 (September 30, 2016 - \$Nil) in acquisition cost and \$2,291,171 (September 30, 2016 - \$1,182,028) exploration costs respectively at the El Cobre property.